Homeowners Association of La Casa, Inc.

 - No chair will be left unattended more than 30 minutes (share the chairs).

-- No children under 16 allowed in pool without adult supervision.
+- No children under sixteen (16) allowed in pool without adult supervision.

 - No running, horseplay or physical game playing in pool or pool area.
 No throwing of objects.

-- For emergency call 911.
-Phones are located at each facility for that purpose as are Automated External Defibrillators (AEDs).
+- For emergencies, call 911.
+Phones are located at each facility.
+Automated External Defibrillators (AEDs) are located near most facilities and recreational areas.

 - Shower before entering (no soap).